Valerieps/RSA_Criptography/README.md

 The keygen.out code generates 2048 bit keys in C language.
 When you run keygen.out, two text files will be generated with the each key.
 Note that the publicKey is composed of two distinct numbers.

+## Encryption
+The encryption.out receives three inputs from the command line: the public Key of the receiver(composed of two numbers) and the message.
+The encrypted message will be printed both to screen and a to a text file.

-## Encrypting
+## Decryption
-The message to be encrypted has to be inputed to the terminal, so you can either type it directly or passed to the code from a file.
-Ex: message.txt > encrypt.out